INRIA/scikit-learn-mooc/slides/ml_concepts.md

 > Setosa - Versicolor - Virginica

-Maybe I can use machine learning to build mathematical rules to set them apart?
+Maybe I can use machine learning to build rules to set them apart?

-For this, I will describe the irises with numbers.
-I can measure the dimensions of their sepal and petal. *Pick up a ruler, and pretend to measure*
+For this, I will describe the irises with some of their physical characteristics, such as their petal and sepal length and width.
+I can measure the dimensions of their sepal and petal.
+*Pick up a ruler, and pretend to measure*

 --